hernaski/Domain-Driven-Design-Solution/README.md

 - [x] Avoid using EFCore outside the infrastructure layer;
 - [x] Always use interfaces (Domain), so you can create a UnitTest project and test it more easily;
 - [x] Avoid *Data Annotations* in your entities, use Fluent API.
 Use *Annotations* in ViewModels, if necessary;
-- [x] Concentrate the nuget packages on the Domain project, by default the references are shared by other projects and makes it easier to update new versions;
+- [x] Concentrate the nuget packages on the Domain project, by default the references are shared by other projects and makes it easier to update new versions.
+This is valid for packages used in the *Application Services* and *Infrastructure* layers.
+Packages used for presentation only shouldn't be in the domain project;
-- [x] Imagine that you are going to delete the Presentation project and build a new Angular project.
-Always develop so that the other layers are independent of the presentation.
+- [x] Always develop thinking the presentation layer is independent of the other layers.
+Imagine that you change the presentation layer from React to Angular, your domain, services and infrastructure layers shouldn't be changed due to this.

 ## :small_blue_diamond: Tools and frameworks used:
 - Visual Studio 2019 (16.8.4)